camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ![](test_3/test-3-JobsLatency.png)

-Jobs per second can now reach 400 per second as a peak and then run at 300 per second.
+Jobs per second can reach 400 per second as a peak and then run at 300 per second.
 This level is stable.

 ![](test_3/test-3-JobsPerSeconds.png)

-At the end, Operate show that all process are mainly processed.
+At the end, Operate shows that all processes are mainly processed.
 Just some tasks are pending in a worker (this node stopped before the other, maybe)

 ![](test_3/test-3-Operate.png)

 Objectives are mainly reached: 3800 process instances were processed.

-The reliqua comes from the startup of the different pods: the cluster starts different pods on the scenario.
+The reliability comes from the startup of the different pods: the cluster starts different pods in the scenario.

 ````log
 2023-09-07 19:10:53.400  INFO 1 --- [AutomatorSetup1] o.c.a.engine.flow.RunScenarioFlows       : Objective: SUCCESS type CREATED label [Creation} processId[CrawlUrl] reach 4010 (objective is 4000 ) analysis [Objective Creation: ObjectiveCreation[